The Piano Player

 ⏱️ Runtime & Duration

-The total runtime of The Piano Player is 91 minutes (1h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Piano Player (2002) is 91 minutes (1h 31m).
+Directed by Jean-Pierre Roux, the film runs for 91 minutes in its complete theatrical version.

 Verdict Summary